henriksson-lab/libsais-rs/README.md

 # libsais-rs

-Bitwise-faithful Rust translation work for the upstream `libsais` core, developed bottom-up from the original C source in [`libsais/src/libsais.c`](libsais/src/libsais.c).
+Bitwise-faithful Rust translation work for the upstream [`IlyaGrebnov/libsais`](https://github.com/IlyaGrebnov/libsais), commit `b6e52ef33fe14f9d5c14c580d162b6fd2c27f2a8`

-The upstream project is [`IlyaGrebnov/libsais`](https://github.com/IlyaGrebnov/libsais).

-This repository keeps the upstream C code in the `libsais/` subdirectory at commit `b6e52ef33fe14f9d5c14c580d162b6fd2c27f2a8` from that upstream repository and implements the Rust translation in [`src/lib.rs`](src/lib.rs).
-The current approach is:

-**This crate is still under development; not for production use**
+* 2026-04-22: This code *might* now be functional, with speed on par with the original code.
+More testing will be needed, use with care

 **Most text here is LLM-generated.
-Do not trust**
+Do not trust below**

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!